pcon92/banking-application/README.md

 Animations were performed with either basic CSS selectors or with the Framer Motion library depending on complexity.

 ----------------------------------------------------------------------------------

 STILL TO DO :
 - High priority:
     - funds on database
-    - input validation for transfer values
+    - input form validation with formik for register page
 - Medium priority:
     - Create token/cookie to check if user still logged in throughout use
 - Low priority:
     - tidy up styling on mobile devices
     - save user theme and font size based on login info

-BUGS:
-- Medium priority:
-    - double receipt from transfer if transfer to blank name